ChrstphrHll/npc_gen/students/Gianna Rhistel.md

 ---
 # Gianna Rhistel
 ### Description
-- Tiefling Druid from Verdain
+- Tiefling Druid from Magmus Centerhold
 - 2nd year Protection student in Alderden
 - long straight blonde hair that's well kept, Gray eyes, and Purple skin
 - Is Dynamic and Shy, and has Speed as their ideal
+- Speaks in a strong, indirect, sudden manner

 ### Notes